Education is the most powerful weapon you can use to change the world.

 - To be completed + year

-- If you did not graduate high school, write the name of your school and the years you attended as: Attended school from 2013 - 2015
+- If you did not graduate high school, write the name of your school and the years you attended as Attended school from 2013-15

 - If you did not finish a college or university level degree, write the credits you managed to get as Completed 63 credits toward MA in Physics

 Awards, publications, and training

-If you want to show off your skills and achievements, add honors, awards, trainings, certifications, licenses, extracurricular activities you did during high school.
+- If you want to show off your skills and achievements, add honors, awards, training, certifications, licenses, extracurricular activities you did during high school.

 - Pick activities that illustrate the keyword skills listed

-- Mention all the honors program like graduated with Spanish honors (summa cum laude or magna cum laude), if any
+- Mention all the honors programs like graduated with Spanish honors (summa cum laude or magna cum laude), if any

 - Acceptance into campus, national, or international honors societies

 - List your publications under your degree

-- Include a coursework description, add classes that are relevant to job profile.
+- Include a coursework description and add relevant classes to the job profile.